 Timeline

 Since the signing of the Paris Agreement, and despite warnings about the implications of increased emissions resulting from fossil fuel expansion, Elsevier has helped the industry to "accelerate discoveries."
-Elsevier continues to enable and empower high-emitting partners and customers that have business plans antithetical to a livable future.
+Elsevier continues to enable and empower high-emitting customers that have business plans antithetical to a livable future.

 “Fossil fuel industries have to be shut down as soon as possible.”